54 Fun Baby Shower Games

 Split your guests into groups of four or five and get them to take turns placing nappies on top of a slowly mounting stack.
 The goal of the game is to place as many nappies in a stack as possible without the whole thing toppling over.
 It ends once someone places a nappy on the stack and causes it to fall over!
 You could always award the team that used the most nappies before their stack fell with a prize.

-Baby Shower Games for Both Men and Women
+Co-ed Baby Shower Games for Large Groups

-38. Mummy and Daddy Brain Teaser
+42. Mummy and Daddy Brain Teaser

 See which of your guests has the best memory with this party classic!
 You could always opt to use gender-specific items if you know the baby’s gender.